jetbrains-academy/kotlin-onboarding-introduction/TheFirstDateWithProgramming/ReadUserInput/task.md

 <div class="hint" title="Push me to view an example with the first question">

-To print a question you can use the `println` function from the previous steps.
+To print a question, you can use the `println` function from the previous steps.
-Then, no read the user input, you can use the `readlnOrNull` function:
+Then, to read the user input, you can use the `readlnOrNull` function:

 ```kotlin
 fun main() {